School meal programs in the United States: History of school meal programs

-Pre-World War II
+Prior to the 1946 National School Lunch Act

 Before the official establishment of the large-scale, government-funded food programs that are prevalent today in the United States, small, non-governmental programs existed.
 As early as the late 19th century, cities such as Boston and Philadelphia operated independent school lunch programs, with the assistance of volunteers or charities.

 Until the 1930s, most school lunch programs were volunteer efforts led by teachers and mothers' clubs.
 These programs drew on the expertise of professional home economics.
 For the people who began these programs, school lunchrooms were the perfect setting in which to feed poor children and, more importantly, to teach immigrant and middle-class children the principles of nutrition and healthy eating.
-Thus, the original intent of school meal programs was not primarily to increase the food security of impoverished children and alleviate educational problems, but rather to instill cultural norms.

 During the Great Depression, the numbers of hungry children seeking food overwhelmed lunchrooms.
 Thus, local programs began to look to state governments, and then the national government, for resources.
 The national government began providing funding for school lunches on a small scale as early as 1932.
 This funding originated from New Deal agencies such as the Federal Emergency Relief Administration, the Reconstruction Finance Corporation, and the Civil Works Administration.
-The federal government monitored supplies from commercial farmers and purchased surplus commodities (Levine 6).
+The federal government monitored supplies from commercial farmers and purchased surplus commodities.
 Schools served as an outlet for federal commodity donations.
 In 1935, the programs expanded through the Works Progress Administration and the National Youth Administration, both of which provided labor for school cafeterias.
 During World War II, the War Food Administration (1943–45) helped create school lunch programs.

 Eventually, the New Deal policies began to dissolve, and farm surpluses decreased.
 However, there was still a desire to keep school lunch programs in place, so federal cash assistance began to be appropriated on a year-to-year basis, and the National School Lunch Program was developed.